pdmade/pdmade-stack/src/pages/projects/project-1.md

 template: project

 ---
-While their startup SASS (software as a service) business evolved and pivoted in the dynamic Referral Marketing industry, PDMade built and launched multiple versions of the Extole.com site over the last 5 years.
-We collaborate closely on their marketing automation and lead generation programs, iterative site improvements, and new page design.
+While their startup SASS (Software-as-a-Service) business model evolved and pivoted in the dynamic Referral Marketing Platform industry, PDMade built and launched multiple versions of the Extole.com site over the last 5 years.
+We continue to collaborate closely on their marketing automation and lead generation programs, iterative site improvements, SEO, and new page design.

 [https://www.extole.com/](https://www.extole.com/ "https://www.extole.com/")